-The classic “biscotti” as they are often known in the US (in Italian, this just means any “biscuits”).
-Using the finest flour available (Italian “00” is the best) results in the most mouthwatering bicuits.
+These are the classic “biscotti” as they are often known in the US (in Italian, this just means any “cookies”).
+Using the finest flour available (Italian “00” is the best) results in the most mouthwatering morsels.
+Guests that come to our cooking classes in Italy tell us that when they get home, these are the first thing that they make.
+And that they really impress their friends!

 - 500 g (4 cups) plain (all-purpose) flour